 Being able to offer a niche service is like setting the foundation before you begin to build.
 It allows you to be structured, targeted, specific, concrete, and actionable in your marketing strategy so that you can build your freelancing business in a streamlined fashion.

 Finding a freelance niche that will actually make you money is about knowing what you want, as well as what other people want.
 Then you must blend the two in a way that doesn’t compromise either position.
-Drawing on past passions and areas of personal expertise is a huge step towards finding a niche that will earn.
+For Dialpad, our freelancers draw on past passions and areas of personal expertise, and it's a huge step towards finding a niche that will earn.

 Why is this the case?
 If you have past interests and expertise, and have developed skills that the average person doesn’t have, it’ll make you a more attractive candidate for potential clients.
 Past areas of expertise that can fit into your freelancing niche will help you to create unique selling propositions which will help you get noticed.